gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 <!-- ======================= END CHALLENGE ======================= -->

+### !callout-success
+## Key Takeaways:
+* CALMS provides an alternative way to approach DevSecOps by highlighting key attributes that should be foundational to your organization, namely:
+   * Culture
+   * Automation
+   * Lean
+   * Measurement, and
+   * Sharing
+* The Three Ways define the principles that underpin DevSecOps, which are:
+   * Principle of Flow
+   * Principles of Feedback, and
+   * Principle of Continuous Learning.
+* Think of the Seven Wastes as the Seven Pitfalls to Avoid.
+We intentionally teach proven mitigation strategies as potential options when addressing any issues.
+Just don’t forget to apply the Three Ways and continually improve and adjust!
+### !end-callout

 ## Resources

 * **Book:** Kim, Gene.
 Phoenix Project, 5th Anniversary Edition: a Novel about IT, DevOps, and Helping Your Business Win.
 IT Revolution Press, 2018.